wavefrontHQ/docs/pages/doc/tobs_faq.md

 summary: Get answers to the top frequently asked questions for VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---

-## Why Can't I Edit This Dashboard?
-This Alert?

-By default, all users can view dashboards and alerts.
-They can also edit dashboards and alerts but cannot save their changes.
-To do more, you need permissions.

-<p><span style="font-size: 1.1em; font-weight: 600">Action</span></p>

-1. Check your permissions.
-See [Examine Groups, Roles, and Permissions](users_account_managing.html#examine-groups-roles-and-permissions).
-2. If you don't have the permissions you need, ask a user with the **Accounts** permission to grant you the permissions.
-3. If that doesn't solve the problem, the individual dashboard or alert you're trying to edit might be protected by [access control](access.html).
-The creator of the alert or dashboard or a Super Admin user can grant access.

-## Why Is Our PPS So High?
-Why Do We Have Overage?

-PPS and Overage determine what a customer is billed:
-* **PPS** -- Or Points per Second, means data points ingested per second to the service.
-All customers are billed based on their PPS.
-* **Overage** -- Many of our customers have a contract that specifies a certain PPS for a certain amount of time.
-If the customer exceeds that PPS, the customer is billed for overage.

-Because the service runs on AWS, we have to bill based on how much data is ingested.
-However, we're interested in helping you lower your bill and get more out of VMware Aria Operations for Applications.
-We encourage you to find out:
-* Are there dashboards or alerts that ingest data but that are never used?
-* Are your queries looking at too much data, that is, could you filter as part of the query?

-Start with [Improve PPS Usage and Prevent Overage](wavefront_usage_info.html) and learn how to examine your data and how to improve PPS.

-## Why Is VMware Aria Operations for Applications So Slow?

-VMware Aria Operations for Applications can handle a lot of data, but sometimes you need it faster!

-<p><span style="font-size: 1.1em; font-weight: 600">Action</span></p>

-* **Improve Rendering Speed**: You can make some modifications to slow dashboards to improve rendering speed.
-See [Ensure Optimal Dashboard Performance](ui_dashboards.html#ensure-optimal-dashboard-performance).
-Changes include ensuring that sampling is turned on, controlling that only events you need to see are displayed, and more.

-* **Improve Data Shape and Cardinality**: At the heart of improving rendering speed and query execution speed is the shape of your data.
-If your dashboard or your query look at only the data you're actually interested in, performance improves drastically.
-See [Optimizing Data Shape to Improve Performance](optimize_data_shape.html) and [Find Ingestion and Query Problems](monitoring_overview.html).

 ## Do You Have Tutorials?

 Yes!